-The CSA, ScIPs, Supervisors, Directors, and Principals of the Pleasantville School District will conduct an extensive evaluation of the Mentoring Program utilizing a survey as well as a comprehensive review of reflective journals, teacher evaluations, results of focus groups discussions, professional development portfolios, individual Professional Development Plans, new teacher retention rates, and student assessment.
+The Superintendent of School, Talent Development Officer, ScIPs, Supervisors, Directors, and Principals of the Pleasantville Public School District will conduct an extensive evaluation of the Mentoring Program utilizing a survey as well as a comprehensive review of reflective journals, teacher evaluations, results of focus groups discussions, professional development portfolios, individual Professional Development Plans, new teacher retention rates, and student assessment.

-While previous results indicate that the Pleasantville School District has a very high retention rate with new teachers regarding adjustment to the profession, job satisfaction, and success with gains in curriculum knowledge and classroom management, we feel annual evaluations of the program will enhance collaboration.
+While previous results indicate that the Pleasantville Public School District has a very high retention rate with new teachers regarding adjustment to the profession, job satisfaction, and success with gains in curriculum knowledge and classroom management, we feel annual evaluations of the program will enhance collaboration.
 Therefore, the Pleasantville Mentoring Program will undergo a period of evaluation, reflection, and adjustment at the end of each school year to enhance our program for the subsequent year.